michaeljvaldes/arcanis/README.md

 A POC for Arcanis, a django REST service replacement for chatterfang

+## To run a test environment that runs everything in docker:

+1. Install docker
+2. cd into project root directory
+3. build and run server and database containers and view at localhost:8000/

+   `just build_fresh`

-To run a dev environment:
+## To run a dev environment that rebuilds automatically with code updates:

 1. Install python3 (see https://www.python.org/)
 2. Install postgres (pg_config required to compile dependencies)